Flygonial/The-Gryphon-Foam-Dart-Blaster/README.md

 * An adhesive for stock assembly, preferably methyl methacrylate based.
 * Modular connectors to flywheel cage and to stock assembly (if using kill switch and/or voltmeter) highly recommended.

-Licensed under the CC0 1.0 Universal Public Domain Dedication (Creative Commons) license.
+# Licensed under the CC0 1.0 Universal Public Domain Dedication (Creative Commons) license.

+Do whatever you please with this blaster, modify, distribute, sell.
+Preferably don't claim ownership of the original design, that'd be all I want.